 Instructions

-- In a small sauce pan, over medium heat, combine raspberries, 2 Tbsp brown sugar and lime zest and mix well.
-Cover and cook for about ten minutes, stirring often.
-Blend the berries, carefully, with an immersion hand blender.
-Do be careful because the mixture is not too deep.
+- In a small sauce pan, over medium heat, combine raspberries, 2 Tbsp brown sugar, lime juice, and lime zest and mix well.
+Cover and bring it simmer.Stir, cover back up and lower the heat to medium-low.
+Cook for about ten minutes, stirring often.
+Take off heat.

-- Let the berry mixture cool to room temperature, in the mixing bowl.
+- Let the berry mixture cool for about 15 minutes and add it to the blender.

 - Add oil, vinegar, lime juice, sugar, salt and pepper.
 Whisk vigorously for a few seconds.